 We found out that Cassava + Stylo showed higher total system productivity across all CAPS treatments.
-Maize + Arachis pintoi showed higher total biomass and grain yield among CAPS treatments with maize in the subsequent year.
-This might be due to higher N-fixing capacity of Arachis pintoi that supplemented additional N to the soil which was used both maize and the legume.
-Conventional maize monocropping system productivity declines on the subsequent year
+Maize + Arachis pintoi showed higher total biomass and grain yield among CAPS treatments with maize in the subsequent years.
+This might be due to higher N-fixing capacity of Arachis pintoi that supplemented additional N to the soil which provided N benefits both to maize and to the legume.
+Conventional maize monocropping system productivity declines during the subsequent years